OnroerendErfgoed/brdrQ/README.md

 ### Pre-requisites
 - QGIS >3.28.5: The script has been developed and tested based on QGIS 3.28.5.
 In older versions, the script will not work)
-- ??To check?? brdr needs Shapely 2.0.2 or higher.
-This version of Shapely is available by default from QGIS 3.28.5 onwards.
+- brdr needs Shapely 2.0.2 or higher.
+This version of Shapely is available by default from QGIS 3.28.5 onwards on Windows installations.
+On Linux and Mac this may not be the case.
+If the modules are not found, the script will attempt to install both brdr and shapely from Pypi.

 ### Installation-steps
 The QGIS script 'autocorrectborders.py can be loaded into the QGIS Processing Toolbar.